NASA-AMMOS/CameraModelUtilsJS/src/frustum-mesh/README.md

 ## FrustumMesh

-Frustum for depicting the view volume of a camera.
-This will be transformed using the camera model settings.
+Frustum shape mesh for depicting the view volume of a camera.

 _extends Mesh_